AllenNeuralDynamics/aind-data-schema/docs/source/example_workflow/example_workflow.rst

 In practice, key metadata is usually distributed into many data sources.
 They could be spreadsheets, databases, TIFF file headers, or even file names.

-In this example, let's assume that our basic subject and surgical procedure metadata are stored in and excel workbook with three sheets: ``mice``, ``sessions``, and ``procedures``.
+In this example, let's say that our basic subject and surgical procedure metadata are stored in and excel workbook with three sheets: ``mice``, ``sessions``, and ``procedures``.

 Let's say they look like this: